Last reviewed 22 October 2021

 Alternatively, if the operator places a load onto an uneven surface or on the edge of a platform, for example, the load itself may topple once the forks are removed from the pallet.

 As a fork lift truck moves around — loaded or unloaded — there is a potential to collide with another vehicle, a person or another object.
 This is why it is important that traffic movement as a whole is considered and efforts made at a planning stage to minimise traffic overlap.
-Organisations should consider designated storage areas, separate people from traffic as far as possible, and barrier off pedestrian walkways if at all practical.
+Organisations should consider one-way traffic routes, designated storage areas, separate people from traffic as far as possible (for movement around site as well as during access/egress to the site), and barriered off pedestrian walkways, if at all practical.

 It is not uncommon for fork lift truck drivers to collide with object such as lockers, racking and desks.
 Equipment may fall and crush someone, causing severe injuries and even fatalities.
-So operatives should make sure they watch where they are driving and do so with patience and steadiness.
+So operatives must be licensed and authorised to drive specific trucks, should make sure they watch where they are driving and do so with patience and steadiness.

 In view of the main causes, measures that can be taken to prevent incidents include the following.